 Tech-Cautious Parents

 There’s a reason that the most tech-cautious parents are tech designers and engineers.
 Steve Jobs was a notoriously low-tech parent.
-Silicon Valley tech executives and engineers enrol their kids in no-tech Waldorf Schools.
+Silicon Valley tech executives and engineers enroll their kids in no-tech Waldorf Schools.
 Google founders Sergey Brin and Larry Page went to no-tech Montessori Schools, as did Amazon creator Jeff Bezos and Wikipedia founder Jimmy Wales.

 But it’s even worse than we think.

-Dr Peter Whybrow, director of neuroscience at UCLA, calls screens “electronic cocaine” and Chinese researchers call them “digital heroin.”
+The most tech-cautious parents are tech designers and engineers Share on XDr Peter Whybrow, director of neuroscience at UCLA, calls screens “electronic cocaine” and Chinese researchers call them “digital heroin.”
 Dr Andrew Doan, who has been researching video game addiction — calls video games and screen technologies “digital pharmakeia” (Greek for drug).

 That’s right — a child’s brain playing electronic games looks like a brain on drugs.

-An expert advises that “An ounce of prevention is worth a pound of cure” is especially true when it comes to tech addiction.
+An expert advises that “An ounce of prevention is worth a pound of cure”.
+This is especially true when it comes to tech addiction.
 Once a child has crossed the line into true tech addiction, treatment can be very difficult.
 According to the American Academy of Pediatrics, 8 to 10-year-olds spend 8 hours a day with various digital media; while teenagers spend 11 hours in front of screens.

 One in three children are using tablets or smartphones before they can talk.
 Once a person crosses over the line into full-blown addiction — digital or otherwise — they need to detox before any other kind of therapy can have any chance of being effective.
 A full digital detox means no computers, no smartphones, no tablets.
 The extreme digital detox even eliminates television.
 It takes between four to six weeks for a hyper-aroused nervous system to reset itself.
 A person can live without drugs or alcohol; with tech addiction, digital temptations are everywhere.